SLAM with Vertical Plane Segmentation for Lifelong Indoor Mapping

 - Code Repository: GitHub Repository

-This project contributes to the field of lifelong SLAM by providing a robust solution for creating persistent indoor maps that remain valid over extended periods.
+This project makes a significant contribution to the field of lifelong SLAM, offering a practical and robust solution for creating persistent indoor maps that stand the test of time.